-Banks have never been under more pressure than now to release more features faster on their transaction banking systems.
-Faced with competition from peers and all forms of third party processors, the pressure on fee income is being felt across banks.
+Banks are feeling the pressure to implement new features on their transaction banking systems.
+Faced with competition from peers and all forms of third-party processors, the pressure on fee income is being felt across banks.
 Build vs. buy…to customize or not to…outsource, co-source or in-source…quality vs. stability; this list can go on.
 The bottom-line is that these are turbulent times for the technology initiatives of most banks.

 - For each vendor code drop, internal development teams will usually match with a code drop of their own.